+Aerosols have the strongest influence on clear-sky irradiances through absorption and scattering processes.
 Modelling aerosols in the atmosphere is very difficult and is one of the major current tasks in atmospheric and climate research.
-Liu and Pinker (2005) give an overview of the current state of the art.
 The sources of aerosols are highly variable in space and in time.
-The interaction of the aerosol particles with the atmospheric trace gases and clouds is complex; the life time is approximately one week and is rather short.
-Models are making good progress in capturing aerosol evolution, but the characterization of the sources is still difficult (Tanré et al., 2005).
+The interaction of the aerosol particles with the atmospheric trace gases and clouds is complex; the life time is rather short.
+Models are making good progress in capturing aerosol evolution, but the characterization of the sources is still difficult.
 Current state-of-the-art data sets currently include satellite observations of aerosols, precursor trace gases, clouds and precipitation and networks of surface-based instruments assimilated into a chemical transport model.

-Chemical transport models are off-line models driven by meteorological data or from global circulation models which take aerosol processes as an integral part within the simulation scheme.
-The available global data sets have made use of satellite data.
-Many of them have been developed for the use in climate models (Tegen et al. (1997), Kinne et al., 2006, Collins et al., 2001; Zender et al., 2003).
-Kinne et al. (2001, 2003) give a comparative overview to the different available aerosol data sets.
+Chemical transport models take aerosol processes as an integral part within the simulation scheme and make use of satellite data.
+Earlier used datasets have been developed as offline models for the use in climate models (Tegen et al. (1997), Kinne et al., 2006, Collins et al., 2001; Zender et al., 2003), but in the CRS an online chemical transport model with data assimilation and coupled to a numerical weather prediction model is now used.